yanlilab/fastcov/README.md

 Read [manual](http://yanlilab.github.io/fastcov/manual).

-## Please cite
+## Citation

-Wei Shen, Yan Li*.
-A novel algorithm for detecting multiple covariance and clustering of biological sequences (submitted)
+Wei Shen, Yan Li\*.
+A novel algorithm for detecting multiple covariance and clustering of biological sequences (accepted)

 ## Copyright

 Copyright © 2015-2016, All Rights Reserved.

 This software is free to distribute for academic research.